-A monthly briefing on the latest beauty trends and news across the market.
+Rounding out August with a briefing on the latest beauty trends and news across the market this month.

 What’s happened across the beauty industry this month?
 Get up to speed with the trends shaping this market.

 A compilation on the latest trends in the beauty, skincare and color cosmetics market every month, along with news and other points of interest to keep your eyes on.

 Looking to get more insights into the beauty market?
 Reach out to one of our retail specialists today.

 Gen-Z is taking over the beauty space, increasing their spending in this sector by 23% based on new data from Klarna.
 So what is Gen-Z interested in?

 According to Piper Sandler Taking Stock With Teens semi-annual survey, 39% of Gen-Z’ers said that Ulta is their top shopping destination followed by Sephora at 24%.
 This is not surprising as Ulta is the only place customers can purchase popular and cult brands such as Morphe, Sugar Rush and Kylie Cosmetics, alongside high-end brands such as Anastasia Beverly Hills.

 Unlike millennials who are influenced by the likes of Kim Kardashian‘s full glam beat, the younger generation favors a more natural look and aren’t afraid to highlight their flaws – seeing acne patch such as Starface rise in popularity.

 Other important factors for Gen-Z include brands standing for social justice and word-of-mouth recommendations, with 54% discovering brands from family/friends and 39% through ads on social media from Global Web Index.

 Since COVID-19, Global Web Index also indicated that 58% of women are wearing less makeup and 43% are buying more products online than ever before.
 But what are they looking to purchase?